tomf247/Adventures-in-Postgres/README.md

-Just some trials with SQLAlchemy
+Just some trials with SQLAlchemy and Psycopg2